-My path to Linguistic Anthropology – as my CV shows – was a winding road.
-That said, I have always been a lover of language in all it forms.
 After an internship led me back to graduate school for my Masters in Rhetoric and Composition, I discovered one of my greatest joys: teaching novice writers to wield the power of the pen.
 Through my tenure as an instructor of Composition, I found the need to advocate for linguistic (language) diversity in and outside of the classroom.
-So, I began focusing on language variation and inclusive pedagogies, especially for speakers of African American English.
-This led me to obtain my Masters in Linguistics and towards pursuing a PhD in Anthropology.
+So, I began focusing on African American Vernacular English, specifically its negative depiction in the media and resulting in-group resistance.
+This led me to obtain my Masters in Linguistics.
+However, this work proved to be very disheartening and demoralizing.
+And instead, I decided to focus on the positive perspective of African American Language (AAL) and its Verbal Art Traditions (VATs), which eventually pushed me towards pursuing a PhD in Anthropology.

 That said, my Rhetoric and Composition background was not cast aside.
 In fact, it heavily informed my teaching practices as a Presidential Teaching Fellow for the Social Advocacy and Ethical Life (SAEL) program at UofSC.
 For three years, I led an intense seminar-style course that prompted students’ engagement with ethical theories while establishing their own platforms advocacy and producing speeches that would outline their social agenda.
 The best part of this class was exposing students of all disciplines to my research interests, including how to dissect any interaction and communicative act (e.g., conversation and performance) based on their socio-cultural, political, and, economic contexts.